-- Communication you should expect from your child's coach includes:

-- Philosophy of the coach

-- Expectations the coach has for your child

-- Locations and times of all practices and contests - Team requirements - Procedure should your child be injured - Discipline that results in the denial of your child's participation - Communication coaches expect from parents - Concerns expressed directly to the coach - Notification of any schedule conflicts well in advance - Specific concerns in regard to a coach's philosophy and/or expectations - Appropriate concerns to discuss with coaches: - The treatment of your child, mentally and physically - Ways to help your child improve - Concerns about your child's behavior - Injuries or health concerns.
+- Communication you should expect from your child's coach includes: - o Philosophy of the coach - Expectations the coach has for your child - Locations and times of all practices and contests - o Team requirements - o Procedure should your child be injured - o Discipline that results in the denial of your child's participation - Communication coaches expect from parents - Concerns expressed directly to the coach - Notification of any schedule conflicts well in advance - Specific concerns in regard to a coach's philosophy and/or expectations - Appropriate concerns to discuss with coaches: - The treatment of your child, mentally and physically - Ways to help your child improve - Concerns about your child's behavior - o Injuries or health concerns.
 Report injuries to the coach immediately!!
 Tell the coach about any health concerns that may make it necessary to limit your child's participation or require assistance of trainers.
-Students are sometimes unwilling to tell coaches when they are injured, so please make sure the coach is told. - Issues not appropriate to discuss with coaches: - Playing time - Team strategy - Play calling - Other student-athletes (except for reporting activity code violations) - Appropriate procedures for discussing concerns with the coaches: - Call to set up an appointment with the coach - Do not confront a coach before or after a contest or practice (these can be emotional times for all parties involved and do not promote resolution) - What should a parent do if the meeting with the coach did not provide satisfactory resolution? - Call the activities director to set up a meeting with the activities director, coach, and parent present. - At this meeting, an appropriate next step can be determined, if necessary.
+Students are sometimes unwilling to tell coaches when they are injured, so please make sure the coach is told.

+- Issues not appropriate to discuss with coaches: - Playing time - o Team strategy - o Play calling - Other student-athletes (except for reporting activity code violations) - Appropriate procedures for discussing concerns with the coaches: - Call to set up an appointment with the coach - Do not confront a coach before or after a contest or practice (these can be emotional times for all parties involved and do not promote resolution) - What should a parent do if the meeting with the coach did not provide satisfactory resolution? - Call the activities director to set up a meeting with the activities director, coach, and parent present. - o At this meeting, an appropriate next step can be determined, if necessary.

-Nebraska State Activity Association (NSAA) Rules
+Nebraska State Activity Association (NSAA) Eligibility

-Eligibility

 In order to represent a high school in interscholastic athletic competition, a student must abide by eligibility rules of the Nebraska School Activities Association.
 Eligibility requirements are established by the NSAA in its Constitution and its Bylaws and Approved Rulings.
 These documents can be found online at http://nsaahome.org/constitution-bylaws.
-A summary of the major rules is given below.
-Contact the principal, activities director or the activity sponsor or coach for an explanation of the complete rule.
+Only those students meeting the eligibility requirements as established in the Constitution, Bylaws, or Approved Rulings are permitted to represent their member school in interscholastic competition in those activities which are under the jurisdiction of the Nebraska School Activities Association.